Owning a dangerous dog

 Requirements for keeping declared dangerous dogs

 Owners of dangerous dogs have imposed on them a series of obligations to make sure that members of the public are not attacked by such a dog.
 There are penalties for noncompliance.
 This page provides an overview of the requirements relating to dangerous dog provisions in the Act and the prescribed requirements in the Domestic Animals Regulations 2015.
+This information can also be viewed on the Dangerous Dogs fact sheet.

 The owner of the dog must ensure that the animal is implanted with an ISO microchip in accordance with the Regulations (unless already microchipped prior to 20 May 2003).